When did you last review your Business RISKS?

 Here are just a few questions that I ask business owner’s.
 Over the years this has triggered some unusual responses, resulting in some impactful conversations and strategical decision making.

-7. Is there any new legislation that may impact negatively on your business model?
-Health & safety standards, minimum wage, N.I costs, Laws i.e.Airbnb in Scotland etc. Anything coming in 2024?
+- Is there any new legislation that may impact negatively on your business model?
+Health & safety standards, minimum wage, N.I costs, Laws etc. Anything coming in 2026?

-If any of the above questions trigger a reaction, please feel free to read on with some of my solutions in the following two articles
+If any of the above questions trigger a reaction, please feel free to read on with some of my solutions in the following article

 And discover how to turn ‘Uncertainty to Certainty & Threat to Opportunity.’
-Or alternatively visit us at dfmckeever.newzenler.com.
+Alternatively why not learn more about our Business Design Mentor sessions and book an appointment now.